Crime Statistics for Bill Quay, Gateshead, Gateshead, 2025

-There were a total of 242 street level crime incidents in Bill Quay in January 2024.
+Is Bill Quay rough?
+This is our street level crime rate statistics overview for January 2025.
+There were a total of 155 incidents.
 See where they were on the map below and broken down by categories.
-The largest category was Violent Crime, followed by Anti Social Behaviour.
+The largest category was Violent Crime, followed by Criminal Damage Arson.

 Although violent crime represents the largest incidents category in Bill Quay, this category is usually the largest in any urban area.
 This is partly because 'Violent Crime' covers so many offences compared to say Burglary